The UC-B Team

 Native of Kansas City, MO.
 Graduated from the University of Wisconsin in 1963 with a degree in Latin American Studies.
 Joined the Peace Corps and worked in Colombia for two years as a volunteer before joining the staff in Washington, D.C.
 After 3 years in the U.S. Army, moved back to Kansas City and joined the investment firm of Dean Witter/Morgan Stanley.
 After 33 years, retired in 2002 to devote full time to rebuilding the urban core.

-Community work included Historic Kansas City Foundation (President 1980-1983), founding member Kansas City Architectural Foundation (1985-2010), serves on boards of Kansas City Repertory Theater, American Jazz Museum, Boys and Girls Clubs, Harmony.
+Community work included Historic Kansas City Foundation (President 1980-1983), founding member Kansas City Architectural Foundation (1985-2010), served on the board of Kansas City Repertory Theater.
+Serves on the board of The American Jazz Museum, Boys and Girls Clubs, Harmony.
 Founded Arts Alive (1999-present), founded Kansas City Camerata (1991-1998).

 Started Urban Coeur Development (now Urban Coeur Properties (2002-present).
 Projects include 40 Penn Row, Summit at 16th, East Market Row, 30 Gillham Row, Battery Lofts, Triangle Townhomes and Cherry Hill Row.
 Restored the Filling Station at 30th and Gillham and helped owner establish a strong business model which now includes five locations in the metro area.
 Restored five buildings in the Gillham area and brought the neighborhood back as a viable, vibrant new community.
 In Wyandotte County built Boulevard Row and three award winning single family residences at 4409, 4445 and 4460 Rainbow.
 Current projects include 7 custom homes in Beacon Hill, 6 custom homes in Longfellow, 22 apartments at 29th and Gillham and 23 apartments at 36th and Gillham.